-Over the reference period, the Fund/Sub-Fund considered principal adverse impacts on sustainability factors (PAIs) across the environmental and/or social pillars.
+Over the reference period, the Portfolio considered principal adverse impacts on sustainability factors (PAIs) across the environmental and/or social pillars.
 PAIs are taken into account qualitatively through the application of the binding ESG criteria outlined in the prospectus.
 On a non-binding and materiality basis, PAIs are also considered through firm-wide and investment team specific engagement.
-The PAIs considered by this Fund/Sub-Fund included:
+The PAIs considered by this Portfolio included:

-PAICATEGORY PAI Mandatory Climate PAIs Green house gas emissions Carbon footprint Green house gas intensity of investee companies Exposure to companies active in the fossil fuel sector Energy consumption from non-renewable sources Energy production from non-renewable sources Energy consumption intensity per high impact climate sector Activities negatively affecting biodiversity sensitive areas Emission to water Hazardous waste and radioactive waste ratio Violations of UN Global Compact principles and Organisation for Economic Cooperation and Development (OECD) Guidelines fo Multinational Enterprises Lack of processes and compliance mechanisms to monitor compliance with UN Global Compact Principles and OECD Guidelines for Multinational Enterprises Unadjusted gender pay gap Board gender diversity Exposure to controversial weapons (antipersonnel mines, cluster munitions, chemical weapons and biological weapons) Non-mandatory Climate PAIs Investing in companies without carbon emission reduction initiatives Land degradation, desertification, soil sealing Investments in companies without sustainable land or agriculture practices or policies Natural species and protected areas Deforestation Non-mandatory Social PAIs Rate of accidents Number of days lost to injuries, accidents, fatalities or illness Number of incidents of discrimination Number of incidents of discrimination leading to sanctions Excessive CEO pay ratio
+PAICATEGORY PAI Mandatory Climate PAIs GHG emissions Carbon footprint GHG intensity of investee companies Exposure to companies active in the fossil fuel sector Activities negatively affecting biodiversity- sensitive areas Mandatory Social PAIs Violations of UN Global Compact principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises Lack of processes and compliance mechanisms to monitor compliance with UN Global Compact principles and OECD Guidelines for Multinational Enterprises Unadjusted gender pay gap Board gender diversity Exposure to controversial weapons (anti- personnel mines, cluster munitions, chemical weapons and biological weapons) Non-Mandatory Climate PAIs Investments in companies without carbon emission reduction initiatives Land degradation, desertification, soil sealing Investments in companies without sustainable land/agriculture practices Natural species and protected areas Deforestation Non-Mandatory Social PAI Rate of accidents Number of days lost to injuries, accidents, fatalities or illness Incidents of discrimination Excessive CEO pay ratio

-The list includes the investments constituting the greatest proportion of investments of the financial product during the reference period which is: 2024-12-31 What were the top investments of this financial product?
+The list includes the investments constituting the greatest proportion of investments of the financial product during the reference period which is: 2024/12/31

+What were the top investments of this financial product?